christopherfan/movie/README.md

 When a user hovers over a movie circle, the title of the movie and the popularity score is shown.
 Clicking the hovercard will take the user to the movie's imdb page.

-The data is from the MovieLens 100K data set http://www.grouplens.org/datasets/movielens/
+The movie rating data is from the MovieLens 100K data set http://www.grouplens.org/datasets/movielens/

 ####Team Members, Roles, Technologies